jet2jet/resedit-js-cli/README.md

 ## Notes

-- If none of resource options are specified, the entire resource data in the input exectable will be untouched.
+- If none of resource options are specified, the entire resource data in the input executable will be untouched.
 You can (re-)sign executables without modifying resources.
 - Currently the extra data which does not belong to any sections in the input executable will be dropped.

 ## License